bigsea-ufcg/bigsea-loadbalancer/README.md

 ## Overview

-The Load Balancer service is responsible to manage a specific subset off hosts based on a given heuristic according to the information in the configuration file.
+The Load Balancer service is responsible to manage a specific subset off hosts and decide the most effective placement of instances based on a given heuristic according to the information in the configuration file.